Butch Lindley: NASCAR Grand National career

 Lindley made his debut in the Winston Cup Series in 1979.
-He started 14th in a Kenny Childers Chevrolet at Martinsville and finished 28th after falling out early due to overheating.
+He started fourteenth in a Kenny Childers Chevrolet at Martinsville and finished 28th after falling out early due to overheating.

 In 1981, Lindley made three starts in his own car, the No. 26 Chevrolet.
 He qualified fourth at Martinsville, but struggled in all three races.
 He did not finish any, and his best run was 24th at North Wilkesboro.

 In 1982, Lindley made four starts and finished only one.
 Driving the No. 01 Emanuel Zervakis Racing Buick, Lindley started 14th at Martinsville.
 He dominated the middle portion of the race, leading the most laps of his Grand National career (163), and finished second to Harry Gant.
 In his return to Martinsville later in the year, Lindley led two laps before dropping out due to engine failure.

 Lindley made two starts in 1983.
-Driving for Zervakis in the spring race at Richmond, Lindley led seven laps and came away with an 11th-place finish.
-He also ran at Martinsville for Bill Terry, recording a 25th-place finish.
+Driving for Zervakis in the spring race at Richmond, Lindley led seven laps and came away with an eleventh place finish.
+He also ran at Martinsville for Bill Terry, recording a 25th place finish.

 Lindley's last career Grand National start came at Richmond in 1985 for Bobby Hawkins in a car with Larry McReynolds as crew chief.
-He drove the No. 16 Carolina Tool Chevrolet, started 17th and was running near the front before a lug bolt fell off and he settled for a 19th-place finish.
+He drove the No. 16 Carolina Tool Chevrolet, started seventeenth and was running near the front before a lug bolt fell off and he settled for a nineteenth place finish.